-When memory modules of different capacity and chips are installed, a message which says memory is operating in Flex Memory Mode will appear during the POST.
-Intel\ Flex Memory Technology offers greater flexibility to upgrade by allowing different memory sizes to be populated and remain in Dual Channel mode/performance.
+- If only one DDR3 memory module is installed, be sure to install it in the DDR3_1 or DDR3_3. - When memory modules of different capacity and chips are installed, a message which says memory is operating in Flex Memory Mode will appear during the POST.
+Intel [®] Flex Memory Technology offers greater flexibility to upgrade by allowing different memory sizes to be populated and remain in Dual/3 Channel mode/performance.

-1-5-2 Installing a Memory
+1-4-2 Installing a Memory

 Before installing a memory module , make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module.
-DDR2 DIMMs are not compatible to DDR DIMMs.
-Be sure to install DDR2 DIMMs on this motherboard.
+DDR3 and DDR2 DIMMs are not compatible to each other or DDR DIMMs.
+Be sure to install DDR3 DIMMs on this motherboard.

-A DDR2 memory module has a notch, so it can only fit in one direction.
+A DDR3 memory module has a notch, so it can only fit in one direction.
 Follow the steps below to correctly install your memory modules in the memory sockets.